vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 * **Selection**

   * **Current selection**: Clicking the three dots button will open the group selection by id dialog.
 Once the group has been defined the user can create a group by clicking the *Add Group* or discard the selection using the *Discard* button.
+A more detailed description is available in the **Selection** section of this documentation.

   * **Clipping planes**: Checking the checkbox will show the clipping planes in the 3d view.
 The position and characteristics of the clipping planes can be modified with the boxes in this section.
+A more detailed description is available in the **Clipping planes** section of this documentation.

 * **Inspector**